 Don’t get me wrong, I believe that we are a morally driven culture, perhaps more so than ever, social justice anyone?
 The moral sense is strong, the moral ability is debatable, but for this post I am considering neither of those; here I am focused on the moral ought.
 That is, I am not concerned with if someone can be moral, but if they ought to be moral.

 Despite our love of reason, we seem to be in rather short supply for a compelling reason to be moral that actually coheres with reality.
 Think about it, the current secular understanding of reality is that morality arose in a completely unguided process of evolutionary survival of the fittest which had its own birth in a completely natural big-bang where everything came from nothing by itself (perhaps that is a very slight caricature, but really, is it?).
-For the most part, morality itself is considered merely an outworking of the evolutionary process of passing on one’s genes (so have as much indiscriminate sex as possible!), and even “noble” traits such as altruism are not anything more than a left over tribal survival trait.
+For the most part, morality itself is considered to be merely an outworking of the evolutionary process of passing on one’s genes (so have as much indiscriminate sex as possible!), and even “noble” traits such as altruism are not anything more than a left over tribal survival trait.
 Essentially, from this perspective, morality is something, but it is not something objective.1 That is, there is nothing beyond our moral sense that makes morality itself real.
-And there in lies the philosophical problem.
+And therein lies the philosophical problem.
 MIT professor Ian Hutchinson puts it like this, “Evolutionism’s answer offers mechanisms for how current moral opinions might have arisen, but not justifications for why one should accept or practice them.”2

-So even if we can explain how morality arose, within a materialist framework (moving matter is all that there is), there is a significant difficulty explaining why we ought to be moral.
+So even if we can explain how morality arose, within a materialist framework (moving matter is all that there is), there is a significant difficulty in explaining why we ought to be moral.
 Or, perhaps it is more than that, it is actually impossible to put an ontological ought upon morality to anyone unwilling to start from the traditional framework of morality.
 Ontological just refers to the nature of being, so by this I mean, if someone does not assume certain moral patterns that already exist it is a remarkably difficult task to explain why someone should accept any moral standard merely due to the nature of this morality that by worldview definition has nothing beyond itself.
 What we are after (for the sake of the argument) is a grounding for morality within a strictly evolutionary framework that actually gives us a non-self-justifying reason to love our neighbor (instead of eating them as much of nature does), to serve the poor (instead of removing the weak as nature does), and to respect those who are different than us (instead of wiping them out as most of human history has done).
 That is, what about morality itself makes it require something of human beings?
 And make no mistake, it is not just the religious who can see this problem, atheist philosopher Thomas Nagel states that, “From a Darwinian perspective our impressions of value [which includes what we value as moral], if constructed realistically, are completely groundless.”3

 At first glance it seems obvious, just be good for goodness sake, right?
 But why?
 If goodness is merely a relative construct of human society, why do I owe goodness anything at all?
 Just do unto others as you would have them do to you?
 But why?
 Are you not merely asserting what you deem to be valuable and therefore asserting your own value judgements upon my individual autonomy?
 How dare you!
 Just do what society decides is ethical.
 But why?
 What if the Nazi’s won?
 Does the majority opinion still stand?
 And once more, these questions are only skating around the perimeter of the point, what is it about morality itself that makes one bound to it?
 Does morality itself, within its nature, make it require anything of me at all?
 Philosopher Mitch Stokes adds some clarity,